openedx/django-pyfs/README.md

 Good next steps would be to:

+* Upgrade to use PyFilesystem2 when it supports S3
 * Allow Django storages to act as a back-end for pyfilesystem
 * Allow django-pyfs to act as a back-end for Django storages
 * Support more types of pyfilesystems (esp. in-memory would be nice)